 Another Okadaya Liquors pub, Craft Beer & Wine Grillman has ten taps of Japanese beer as well as Japanese wine.
 Choose your favorite to accompany one of their steaks or 100% beef burgers.

 Tap Room is close to 7 Days Brew near Nagoya Station; they have a decent array of craft beers on tap and a cheap food menu.
 The front of the bar opens, and there are some high chairs at the bar that are a very nice place to sit on a comfortable evening.

-Out in Kamimaezu, a stone’s throw from Hopbuds, this is part of the burgeoning Trunk chain that coffee drinkers will know as a watchword for excellence, and the beers are no difference.
-They generally have about six taps on the go, half of which you can almost guarantee that you’ve never had before, such is the eclecticness of the selection.
+Out in Kamimaezu, a stone’s throw from Hopbuds, this is part of the burgeoning Trunk chain that coffee drinkers will know as a watchword for excellence, and the beers are no different.
+They generally have about six taps on the go, half of which you can almost guarantee that you’ve never had before, such as the eclectics of the selection.

-The seating arrangements aren’t exactly the greatest – more pop in for a coffee than lounge around with a beer – but the top floor is comfortable enough, and the beer selection more than makes up for it.
+The seating arrangements aren’t exactly the greatest – more pop in for a coffee than lounge around with a beer – but the top floor is comfortable enough, you can sit outside should you so wish, and the beer selection more than makes up for it.